kirollosGeorge/status-company-prediction/README.md

 ![model](./post.png)

 #### Heroku
 In order to deploy our model, [Heroku](https://www.heroku.com/) was used.
-Finally our model is hosted online and can be accessed through this link :
 ---